Upcoming Events In Western Mass

 The Longmeadow Historical Society is once again proud to be the sponsor of Long Meddowe Days!
-This 40th annual celebration will take place on May 18 and 19 on the Town Green in Longmeadow.
-2019 is also the 125th anniversary of the split of Longmeadow and East Longmeadow into two separate towns.
+This 42nd annual celebration on the Town Green in Longmeadow.

 Long Meddowe Days is a community fair including historical activities to educate and foster an interest in town and regional history.
 It is an annual town event attended by people of all ages in our area.
 Everyone is invited and there is no admission fee to attend!
 It’s a weekend event filled with many activities for all family members!

 Plan to stop into the Historical Society’s tent on the Town Green to learn about Longmeadow history, upcoming programs and to purchase some unique gifts.

 Tours of the Old Burying Yard in Longmeadow Cemetery by an expert local guide will take place on both days starting at 2 PM.
 Many gravestones tell their own story about residents that lived in Longmeadow hundreds of years ago with some of the gravestones over 250 years old!
 The 9th Massachusetts Light Artillery group will be conducting a service, playing taps and firing a musket volley at the end of each cemetery tour.